ArchipelagoMW/Archipelago/worlds_disabled/oribf/README.md

-### Ori and the Blind Forest (./oribf)
+### Ori and the Blind Forest

-This game was disabled for the following reasons:
+This world was disabled for the following reasons:

 * Missing client
 * Unmaintained